Coronavirus stimulus package: Focus shifts from targeted relief to 'relentlessly about jobs'

 Robertson will release the package this afternoon, but the speculation is that wage subsidies may be offered more broadly than initially signalled, perhaps even to all businesses that can prove they have suffered an impact from the virus.

-The package is expected to be broadly similar to the wage subsidies offered to affected businesses after the Canterbury and Kaikoura earthquakes.
+The package is expected to be broadly similar to the wage subsidies offered to affected businesses after the Canterbury and Kaikōura earthquakes.
 In the case of the latter, companies were paid $300 for each part-time worker and $500 for full-time workers.

 Those figures were based on the minimum wage, so if the package was designed to be comparable the amounts per worker may have also increased.